Last updated on January 19th, 2020

 Constitution is third because you will take increased damage from being a Helwalker Monk, and we need a larger Health pool so we don’t die from it.
 How much you want to spend here will partly be determined by your group’s make up, but I would put at least 3 points in it.
 More is of course better if you have points to spare.

 The Race I chose for this Build was Hearth Orlan for the extra 10% chance to convert Hits to Crits.
-There is really no other Race that gives bonuses that are very helpful to the Blunderbuss setup, however there are plenty that work well for when you are in melee.
 Human is very good for increased Accuracy and Damage when Bloodied, and Fire Godlike shines when surrounded.
-Pick whichever you like, but if you plan to be shooting more often than not, Hearth Orlan is the way to go.
+Pick whichever you like, they all have their strengths and weaknesses, it’s not going to make or break this build either way.

-Using a single Blunderbuss will increase your Crit Chance by 20% (with One-Handed Style), and is a viable alternative to dual-wielding, since it helps with the damage loop of Swift Flurry.
-However, it doesn’t take advantage of Charge or Penetrating Strike well, because these are both Full Attacks, which strike with two-weapons if you have two equipped.
-Keep that in mind if you decide to play One-Handed and take something like Knock Down or Mule Kick instead.
+Using a single Weapon will increase your Crit Chance by 20% (with One-Handed Style), and is an alternative to dual-wielding, since it helps with the damage loop of Swift Flurry.
+However, it doesn’t take advantage of Penetrating Strike well, because this is a Full Attack, which strikes with two-weapons if you have two equipped.
+Additionally, if you down an enemy you gain a Full Attack from Cleaving Stance, and that will attack with both Weapons.
+If you have only one equipped then you will deal less damage from these, so there are trade offs.

 Stay tuned for more Pillars of Eternity 2 Build Guides through out May, as we make some more specific Guides covering some of the most fun and interesting combinations we could find.
 If there is a specific combination you would like to see, please post in the comments and we will do our best to accommodate!